yantosca/qfyaml/docs/source/installation.rst

 The :file:`-B ../build` command tells CMake to create the Makefiles in the :file:`qfyaml/build` folder.

-You should see output similar to this:
+When the test runs, you should see output similar to this:

 .. code-block:: console